open-orchestra/open-orchestra/doc/debian-install.md

 You can see **conf/apache2/php-orchestra** for a vhost sample
 **/!\ CHANGE PATH IN VHOST + CREATE LOG DIR**

+##### 11. Install Solr

+To install Solr download solr-4.8.0 in http://archive.apache.org/dist/lucene/solr/4.8.0/.

+Then extract folder to the package and replace the file in github phporchestra/conf/solr by solr-4.8.0/example/solr/collection1/conf

+To run solr use java -jar start.jar in sor-4.8.0/example

+To verify if solr is running check on you browser this url: http://127.0.0.1:8983/solr

+To use solr and solarium you need:
+* php version 5.4
+* cUrl php lib
+* java 1.7

 ----------

 **Additional info :**
 The secret token chosen during the symfony installation procss is $php-orchestra$